-The goal of the Great Miami Riverway Placemaking Initiative is to develop and implement ongoing marketing, planning, and programming to:
+The goal of the Great Miami Riverway program is to develop and implement ongoing marketing, planning, and programming to:

 Over $500 million in riverfront investments have been completed over the last 10 years in communities along the Great Miami Riverway.
 Our partners have invested $1 million into the Riverway and we continue to grow.
 Tapping into a $43 billion tourism market in Ohio, we see a bright future and a positive today.
 We encourage you to explore, invest, create, and find your way in the Great Miami Riverway.